Vietnam.vn - Nền tảng quảng bá Việt Nam

 The duties will be refunded if investigators determine that the countries did not commit illegal subsidies or that the subsidized imports did not harm the U.S. shrimp industry.

-However, a final decision is not expected until the fall or winter of 2024, meaning shrimp exporters could be bearing the brunt of the tariff costs for most of this year.
+However, a final decision will not be made until the fall or winter of 2024, meaning shrimp exporters could be bearing the brunt of the tariff costs for most of this year.

 According to VASEP, the tax deposit requirement of most Vietnamese enterprises is 2.84% or more.
 In the case of Soc Trang Seafood Joint Stock Company, it is 2.84%, and for Thong Thuan Company, it is 196.41%.